Pork Medallions with Squash & Greens

 - Cover pork with plastic wrap.
 Flatten to 1/4-in. thickness.
 Remove plastic.
 In a large resealable plastic bag, combine the flour, salt, pepper and rosemary.
 Add pork, a few pieces at a time, and shake to coat.

 - In a small bowl, whisk the cornstarch, apple cider and broth until smooth; set aside.

 - In a large skillet, cook pork in oil and butter until meat juices run clear.
 Remove and keep warm.
 Add apple to the pan; cook and stir for 2-4 minutes or until crisp-tender.

-Originally published as Pork Medallions with Squash & Greens in Diabetes Spring 2012 2012
+Originally published as Butternut Squash with Mustard Greens and Apple Cider Glazed Pork Medallions in Diabetes Spring 2012